SW 600; Cultural Competency for Social Work.

 SW 690; Social Research I.

 The first of two courses in social work research.
-Foundation concepts and methodology used for scientific practice, including the investigation and evaluation of social work practice problems, an understanding of techniques and issues in measurements, options in research designs, data collection and analysis, and the development of new knowledge in agencies and programs with particular reference to the generalist orientation.
+Foundation concepts and methodology used for scientific practice, including the investigation and evaluation of social work practice problems, an understanding of techniques and issues in measurements, options in research designs, data collection and analysis, and the development of new knowledge.
 Three credits.

 SW 694; Master's Thesis.